GenesisFan64/Marsiano-MARS/README.md

 - If you force _DMAOPERATION to OFF while DMA is active it crashes the system. (or maybe not, needs more testing)

 -- SuperVDP --
 - Writing pixels in to the framebuffer in BYTEs cause a small delay.
+6 NOPs aprox.
 - If any entry of the linetable ends with $xxFF and the XShift video register is set to 1, that line will NOT get shifted.

 -- PWM --